aneveux/talk-devops/index.md

 class: animation-fade, responsive, middle, center, noborder
 ---

-#DevOps is no silver bullet.
+#DevOps isn't:

+###A silver bullet, tools, processes, job profiles, the solution to everything.

 ---

-#DevOps isn't tools, processes, or job profiles...

----

-#DevOps is a human transformation within a team.
+#DevOps is: a human transformation within a team.

----

-#DevOps is to be customized for each team.
-For each context.

 ---